BG4Finance/DataViz/README.md

 Informatics, programming and machine learning classes Science, maths and statistics.

-I had couple of main issues with this visualisation, in particular I couldn't
+I had a couple of main issues with this visualisation challenge, in particular I couldn't not scale the bar chart of minor averages and the <ConditionaPanel